owlks4/business-sector-grids/files/2_COMPARE/_README.md

-The file 'input.csv' seen here should be obtained from Companies House using ch-spreadsheet-updater.
+The file 'data_for_step_2.csv' seen here should be obtained from Companies House using ch-spreadsheet-updater.